 Bauhaus Museum

 This one is for all the art and design enthusiasts out there.
-Find out about the important European design school which is closely linked to famous artists such as Wassily Kandinsky, Paul Klee, and Lyonel Feininger.
+Find out about the famous European design school which is closely linked to famous artists such as Wassily Kandinsky, Paul Klee, and Lyonel Feininger.
 Found in 1919, this school made use of innovative teaching methods, such as creativity training and practical oriented workshops.

 Albert Schweitzer Memorial and Museum